-The Novaya bag has been my trusted companion for the last 2 months.
-Dimensions are 50cm X 30cm X 20cm so well within Ryanair and easyJet restrictions.
-What I love about the Novaya is that it has dedicated pockets for laptops, chargers and passports.
-I have never been a fan of wheeled bags so there are no wheels here.
+The Arcido Faroe backpack has been my trusted companion for the last 1 month.
+Dimensions are 55cm X 35cm X 20cm so well within Ryanair and easyJet restrictions.
+What I love about the Arcido Faroe is that it has dedicated pockets for laptops, chargers, your clothes and passports: perfect carry on backpack for a weekend break or short business trip.

 Dimensions are 20cm x 35cm x 55cm so perfect for all the low cost airlines.
 Capacity is 35 litres.